zhewei-sun/CatGO/README.md

 A full tutorial can be found in the /tutorial directory, where I demo the code on image categorization.

-The models implemented in this package are described in detail in the following paper, with one exception that instead of summing all stimuli in the exemplar model, we compute an average.
+The models implemented in this package are described in detail in the following paper, with one exception that instead of summing all examples in the exemplar model, we compute an average.

 [Sun et al. (2019) - Slang Generation as Categorization](http://www.cs.toronto.edu/~zheweisun/files/cogsci19_slang.pdf)